Bienenwolf655/Reciprocal-Best-Hit-Blast-Gui/README.md

-# Simple Gui for Reciprocal Best Hit with Blast
+# Simple GUI for Reciprocal Best Hit with Blast

 ## Usage:
  - Clone this Repository